-Innovation Water Heaters are combustion calibrated at the factory prior to shipping.
-However, recalibration is necessary as part of initial start-up due to changes in the local altitude, gas BTU (kW) content, gas supply piping and supply regulators.
-Start-Up & Registration Test Data sheets are shipped with each unit.
+The Innovation Heater is combustion calibrated at the factory prior to shipping.
+However, recalibration as part of initial start-up is necessary due to changes in the local altitude, gas BTU content, gas supply piping and supply regulators.
+Factory Test Data sheets are shipped with each unit.
 These sheets must be filled out and returned to AERCO for proper Warranty Validation.

-It is important to perform the calibration procedure as outlined below.
+It is important to perform the following procedure as outlined below.
 This will keep readjustments to a minimum and provide optimum performance.

-NATURAL GAS Combustion Calibration
+Natural Gas Combustion Calibration

 - 1. Open the water supply and return valves to the unit and ensure that the system pumps are running. - 2.
-Open the NATURAL GAS supply valve(s) to the unit. - 3.
+Open the natural gas supply valve(s) to the unit. - 3.
 Set the control panel ON/OFF switch to the OFF position. - 4.
-Turn on external AC power to the unit. - 5.
-Enter the password 6817 to continue. - Set the unit to the MANUAL mode by pressing the AUTO/MAN key.
-A flashing MANUAL VALVE POSITION message will be displayed with the present position in %.
-Also, the MANUAL LED will light. - 7.
-Adjust the air/fuel valve position to 0% by pressing the ▼ arrow key. - 8.
-Ensure that the leak detection ball valve downstream of the SSOV is open. - 9.
-Set the ON/OFF switch to the ON position. - 10.
-Change the valve position to 28% using the ▲ arrow key.
-The unit should begin its start sequence and fire. - 11.
-Using the ▲ arrow key, increase the valve open position to 100% and then allow the valve position to reach 100%. - 12.
-With the valve position at 100%, insert the combustion analyzer probe into the 1/8" (3.18 mm) port at the rear of the exhaust manifold.
-Allow enough time for the combustion analyzer to settle.
+Turn on external AC power to the unit.
+The display will show LOSS OF POWER and the time and date. - 5.
+Set the unit to the Manual Mode by pressing the AUTO/MAN key.
+A flashing Manual Valve Position message will be displayed with the present position in %.
+Also, the MANUAL LED will light. - 6.
+Adjust the air/fuel valve position to 0% by pressing the ▼ arrow key. - 7.
+Ensure that the leak detection ball valve downstream of the SSOV is open. - 8.
+Set the ON/OFF switch to the ON position. - 9.
+Change the valve position to 29% using the ▲ arrow key.
+The unit should begin its start sequence and fire. - 10.
+Next, verify that the gas pressure downstream of the SSOV is within the appropriate range shown below for the Innovation Model being tested.
+If gas pressure adjustment is required, remove the brass hex nut on the SSOV actuator to access the gas pressure adjustment screw (Figure J-1).
+Make gas pressure adjustments using a flat-tip screwdriver to obtain a gas pressure reading within the required range for the INN model being tested.